GraphicsBlast

 Calculating this matrix simply involves finding the transformation matrix which moves the camera from it's position in the world to the origin.
 As we know the camera's position and orientation in our world, it's simply a matter of encoding that as a transformation matrix.

-After applying this transformation, things in front of the camera will now be in front of the origin (have a positive x value).
+After applying this transformation, things in front of the camera will now be in front of the origin (ie. have a positive x value).
 Things above the camera will be above the origin.
 Things far away from the camera will be far from the origin.

 Clip Space